ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 ## Issues/TODO

-- Stamina Bar max charges change, and maybe the relevant patch, is very broken.
 - Pulse Grenade causes console log spam, magnetism may be broken or undertuned.
 - Fudge Dice needs an indicator buff.
 - Taunt and Float debuffs need custom icons.